-Yale has also introduced their Sync IA range in 2018, and is still widely available in the market.
-The series has IA – 310, IA -320, IA -330 and IA – 340 alarms.
-Yale also offers their wide range of safes and offer a DIY range of CCTV systems as well.
+Yale also introduced their Sync IA range in 2018, and is still widely available in the market.
+The series has IA – 310, IA -320, IA -330, and IA – 340 alarms.
+Yale also offers a wide range of safes and offer a DIY range of CCTV systems as well.

 5) Which Yale alarm is best?

-Yale offers fully battery operated, bells-only, telecommunicating and smart alarm systems.
-Despite them deciding to discontinue a few products ranges in the last decade due to several reasons, Yale is still one of the most popular and widely sold brands in the DIY security market in the UK.
+Yale offers fully battery-operated, bells-only, telecommunication, and smart alarm systems.
+Despite their decision to discontinue a few product ranges in the last decade due to several reasons, Yale is still one of the most popular and widely sold brands in the DIY security market in the UK.

 6) What communication feature do I need in a Yale alarm?